flavienbwk/Neo4j-Example-Spotifylike/API.md

 ## Routes

+:warning: This API is not secure for production.
+You would first for example, in every user-related query, add a token that would ensure the user is logged in.

 ### Check if the API is reachable.
 If you want to check is _reachable_, that you provided the right _API key_ and that the _connection with the database_ is successful, use the following route.